wolfgang2612/bettermort/README.md

 # How to deploy

-- Create S3 bucket for terraform state management
+- Create S3 buckets for terraform state management.

   ```
   tfstate-bettermort-backend
   tfstate-bettermort-frontend
   ```

-- Create IAM user with policies in aws/policies folder
+- Create IAM user with policies in aws/policies folder.

-  `It is vital to create resources starting with the name 'bettermort' - the policies are granular to the extent of checking arnlike starting with 'bettermort*'`
+  - > :warning: It is vital to create resources starting with the name 'bettermort' - the policies are granular to the extent of checking arnlike starting with 'bettermort'.

-  `Replace account_id with actual account ID`
+  - Replace account_id with actual account ID.

-- Create access key for this user and store it in the `~/.aws/credentials` file under the appropriate profile name (not the best practice, but its ok for now)
+- Create access key for this user and store it in the `~/.aws/credentials` file under the appropriate profile name.

 - Run terraform commands